CentaurusInfra/arktos/docs/setup-guide/scale-out-local-dev-setup.md

 Issues:
 1. ./hack/arktos-up-scale-out-poc.sh should not install flannel in process mode when SCALE_OUT_TP_ENABLE_DAEMONSET=true Need bash code change
-2. arktos-flannel.deamonset.yaml does not for two worker nodes because they join RP1 cluster in "NotReady" state because flannel pods are Pending
+2. arktos-flannel.deamonset.yaml does not work for two worker nodes because they join RP1 cluster in "NotReady" state because flannel pods are Pending

 Progress:
 3. arktos-flannel.deamonset.yaml works for RP1 cluser master node after manual changes and nginx pods can be deployed on RP1 cluster master node